l-adic/snarkl/tutorial/README.md

 For `PrimeField`  the serialzation format is the same as `Natural` or `Integer`.
 At the time of writing this tutorial, there is no canonical serialization for `GaloisField` as this would require speciying the basis order.

+### arkworks-bridge

+Snarkl is used to arithmetize programs, ultimately compiling programs to an r1cs and solve for a witness.
+It cannot do other necessary steps in generating zk snarks, such as creating a trusted setup, generating proofs, or verifying them.
+For these steps you can use [arkworks-bridge](https://github.com/torsion-labs/arkworks-bridge) which is designed to pick up where Snarkl leaves off.